Leading Edge Framework for Exceptional Education

 The SSAT’s Framework for Exceptional Education is a school improvement and planning tool, built on the philosophy that school improvement is an ongoing process focused on self-evaluation and a celebration of strengths.
 The Framework helps schools to implement strategic, principled decision-making and supports ongoing school development and improvement.

-We are delighted to share that we recently attained accreditation of Transforming Practice in Leadership through Moral Purpose, meaning that Perseid School has met the highest standards of the Framework for Exceptional Education, and that our work in this field is amongst the most effective practice, nationally.
+We are delighted to share that we recently attained accreditation of Transforming Practice in Leadership through Moral Purpose in February 2023 and at the highest level in relation to our Professional Learning and in Wellbeing in September 2023.
+This means that Perseid School has met the highest standards of the Framework for Exceptional Education, and that our work in this field is amongst the most effective practice, nationally.

-As a school, we chose to focus on this area within the Framework as it impacts all that we do.
+As a school, we chose to focus on these areas within the Framework as it impacts all that we do.
 It addresses the ‘why’ in our role and mission, and our shared moral purpose guides all that we do at Perseid.

 What does this mean?